Fatemeh-Ghodrati/Article_Blog/README.md

 # Article_Blog
-A weblog implemented with Django, html and css
+A weblog implemented with Django, html and css.
+Based on tutorial.